Hands joining together over a table symbolizing collective impact and collaboration

 Communications strategy is not a separate function from organizational strategy — it is one of its primary implementation tools.

-Organizations that integrate communications planning into strategic planning from the beginning produce plans that are easier to implement, easier to explain, and easier to fund — because the narrative architecture is built at the same time as the programmatic architecture.
+Organizations that build communications planning into strategic planning from day one produce plans that are easier to implement, easier to explain, and easier to fund.
+The narrative architecture is built at the same time as the programmatic architecture.

 At Giddings Consulting Group, we work with clients to integrate communications strategy into every phase of strategic planning.
-The result is a strategic plan that tells a coherent story — to funders, to community partners, to board members, and to staff — about where the organization is going and why it matters.
+The result is a strategic plan that tells a coherent story to funders, community partners, board members, and staff — about where the organization is going and why it matters.

 Frequently Asked Questions